vivianblanco-tech/device-flow/docs/PROJECT_STATUS.md

 ## Executive Summary

-The Laptop Tracking System is **60% complete** with all core functionality implemented.
+Align is **60% complete** with all core functionality implemented.
 The project has successfully completed Phases 0-5 following strict TDD principles, with comprehensive test coverage across models, authentication, forms, JIRA integration, and email notifications.

 ---